 HPCC Systems offers free online overview videos for getting started quickly, in addition to our free online eLearning courses.
 The videos cover a variety of topics, from beginners trying to solve their first problem, to advanced users looking to tune their programs to meet performance requirements.

-- Chinese translation versions (中国翻译版本) of the introductory classes are also available.
+Chinese translated versions of the online ECL core classes are also available.

 An introduction to the HPCC Systems platform architecture.

 Learn about the various components and how they interact.

 Please view this introduction video for a quick overview of the HPCC Systems platform including: Thor, the data refinery engine, ROXIE, the data delivery engine and the Enterprise Control Language (ECL), the one programming language for the entire platform.

 This video covers the three main components of HPCC Systems: the programming language (ECL), the Data Refinery engine (Thor) and the Data Delivery engine (ROXIE).

 This video covers the system servers which act as a gateway between the HPCC Systems cluster and the outside world.
 The system servers are referred to collectively as the middleware.

 This video covers Enterprise Services Platform and the client interfaces.
 The ESP Server (Enterprise Services Platform) is the inter-component communications server.
 The ESP Server is a framework that allows multiple services to be “plugged” in to provide various types of functionality via multiple protocols.